caltechlibrary/cait/README.md

 [cait](https://github.com/caltechlibrary/cait) is a set of utilities written in the [Go](http://golang.org) language that work with and augment the [ArchivesSpace](http://archivesspace.org) API.

 + cait - a command line utility for ArchivesSpace interaction (basic CRUD operations and export)
-    + [cait](CAIT-JAVASCRIPT-README.md) also supports scripting ArchivesSpace API actions with JavaScript either via a file containing JavaScript or interactive.
 + genpages - a simple static page generator based on exported ArchivesSpace content
 + indexpages - for indexing exported JSON structures with [Bleve](https://github.com/blevesearch/bleve)
 + servepages - a web service providing public search services and content browsing